Mrittupuri: Kill Zone: Development

-In September 2015, Baz Films, an Australian-based film production company had announced the movie Bangla Boyz which later in November 2015 was renamed to Mrittupuri - Kill Zone.
+In September 2015, Baz Films, an Australian-based film production company announced the movie Bangla Boyz which later in November 2015 was renamed Mrittupuri - Kill Zone.
 Initially, it was supposed to be produced by Screentime Entertainment, with Buddy Safi as Co Producer and Arijit Barua Shawon as Line Producer.
-But due to some creative differences, Screentime and Baz parted their ways and Buddy Safi had stepped in Producer's shoes while Arijit Barua Shawon was appointed as Co Producer.
+But due to some creative differences, Screentime and Baz parted ways and Buddy Safi had stepped in as producer while Arijit Barua Shawon was appointed as Co Producer.

 Pre-production

 The pre-production of the movie started in November 2013; director Zayed Rizwan developed the storyline and appointed Faisal Roddy to write the script.
-Actor Arifin Shuvoo was roped in for Raja character and Taskeen Rahman was chosen for Lengra Kashem character.
+Actor Arifin Shuvoo was roped in for the Raja character and Taskeen Rahman was chosen for Lengra Kashem character.
 In May 2015, Susmita Biswas was appointed to do the final draft of the script.
-During that period the rest of the casts were selected and Saifullah Sadi was roped in for Rajib Rahman's character. in September 2015, Prosun Azad was roped in for the lead actress role.
-Nagib Hawk, the renowned composer from United States has done the compositions of the movie.
-The principal photography of the movie was supposed to start in December 2015 but there was a change of producers and Buddy Safi and Arijit Barua Shawon had stepped into the producers’ shoes.
+During that period the rest of the casts were selected, and Saifullah Sadi was roped in for Rajib Rahman's character.
+In September 2015, Prosun Azad was roped in for the lead actress role.
+Nagib Hawk, the renowned composer from the United States has done the compositions of the movie.
+The principal photography of the movie was supposed to start in December 2015, but there was a change of producers, and Buddy Safi and Arijit Barua Shawon had stepped into the producers' shoes.
 The principal photography was rescheduled for September 2016.
-In June 2016, famous action director from Hollywood Igor Breakenback was appointed as the action director.
-I gor designed some unique action sequences which haven't been showcased in Dhallywood before.
+In June 2016, famous action director from Hollywood, Igor Breakenback, was appointed as the action director.
+Igor designed some unique action sequences that haven't been showcased in Dhallywood before.